Katello/katello-client-bootstrap/README.md

 * Running subscription-manager (with the user provided activation key) to register the system.
 * Configuring the system with a proper Puppet configuration pointing at Foreman
 * Removing/disabling old RHN Classic packages/daemons (rhnsd, osad, etc)

+## System already registered to a Satellite 6 server / Capsule (--new-capsule)
+* Clean the existing Katello agent installation
+* Install the Katello consumer RPM for the target Satellite 6 server / Capsule
+* Install the Katello agent software again, using the configuration for the target Satellite 6 / Capsule server
+* Make API calls to update the Puppet master, Puppet CA, content source and OpenSCAP proxy IDs
+* Re-enable rhsmcertd
+* Update the Puppet configuration for the system to point to the
+* Restart Puppet and call for the user to go sign the CSR

 # Assumptions